saschadiercks/cpClock/README.md

-# Fragments
+# cpClock
-A small collection of experiments

-## Clock
-An analog watch, with changeable watchfaces.
+(An analog clock animated with CSS only)
 PHP to get the current time and CSS to animate

+TODO
+- changeable watchfaces